Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 Default: `null`

+### <a name="input_location"></a> [location](#input\_location)

+Description: (Optional) The location/region where the virtual network is created.
+Changing this forces a new resource to be created.

+This is not required if supplying an existing virtual network resource id.

+Type: `string`

+Default: `null`

 ### <a name="input_lock"></a> [lock](#input\_lock)

-Description:   Controls the Resource Lock configuration for this resource.
+Description:   (Optional) Controls the Resource Lock configuration for this resource.
 The following properties can be specified:

   - `kind` - (Required) The type of lock.
 Possible values are `\"CanNotDelete\"` and `\"ReadOnly\"`.
   - `name` - (Optional) The name of the lock.
 If not specified, a name will be generated based on the `kind` value.
 Changing this forces the creation of a new resource.